deckyal/Bio-Acquisition/README.md

 1. The main file is viewer.py which can be evoked directly : python viewer.py
 2. The viewer.ui is the designer file which you can edit via pyqt designer (or pyqt creator).
+3. configurations :
+    1. meta.txt : change in to 0 when you want to refresh the counter
+    2. config.py : change the parameters to suit your need.

 License : standard GPL.

 If you find this useful, you may cite our paper which used this acqusition tools :